foss-for-synopsys-dwc-arc-processors/embarc_osp/.github/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@embarc.org](mailto:info@embarc.org).

+### account-and-cla

+Make sure you have a [GitHub account](https://github.com/signup/free).
+If your contribution was developed during employment or while contracting for a third-party, ensure that such owner or contracting party has provided explicit approval for your contribution to the Synopsys project under the terms of the Synopsys Contributor License Agreement.

+Submit the [Synopsys Contributor License Agreement](https://www.clahub.com/agreements/foss-for-synopsys-dwc-arc-processors/embarc_osp) on CLAhub.com.

 ### embARC OSP and Applications